Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh can get blood out of a stone.
+Chumbawumba found out the hard way you don't get up again after Jayesh knocks you down.

-Updated on: [24/7/2025]
+Updated on: [25/7/2025]
 <!-- #jokeEnd -->